-some very large sources in the real data; the largest one contains approximately 823k monomials.
-Since large DNFs have probabilities very close to one, polynomial lineage can achieve an ε -approximation can use the constant 1.
-In contrast, sufficient lineage cannot do this.
+The abundance of large lineage formula in V2 contain redundant information, which allows our algorithms to compress them efficiently.
+Fig. 3(b) shows the distribution of the size of the original lineage formulae and below it the size after compression.
+There are some very large sources in the real data; the largest one contains approximately 823k monomials.
+Since large DNFs have probabilities very close to one, polynomial lineage can achieve an ε -approximation by simply returning the constant 1.
+Sufficient lineage cannot return 1, this explains why polynomial lineage is better at extreme probabilities.

-Effect of Skew We investigate the effect of skew, by altering the probabilistic assignment, that is, the probability we assigned to each atom.
+Effect of Skew We investigate the effect of skew, by altering the probabilistic assignment, that is, the probability we assigned to atoms.
 Specifically, we assigned an atom a score drawn from a skewed probability distribution.
 We then compressed V1 with the skewed probabilities.
 V1 contains only a single tuple with moderate sized lineage (234 monomials).
 Fig. 4(a) shows the compression ratio as we vary the skew from small means, 0.02, to larger means, 0.5.
 More formally, the probability we assign to an atom is drawn from a Beta distribution with $\beta = 1$ and α taking the value on the x axis.
 Sufficient lineage provides lower compression ratios for extreme means, that is close to 0.02 and 0.5, but is more consistent in the less extreme cases.

 Compression Time Fig. 4(b) shows the processing time for each view we consider.
 For views V2, V3 and V4, we used 4 dual-core CPUs and 8 processes simultaneously.
-The actual end-to-end running times are about a factor of 8 faster, e.g., V2 took less than 30m to compress.
+The actual end-to-end running times are about a factor of 8 faster, e.g. V2 took approximately 30m to compress.
+Further parallelization is possible, since the data can be effectively partitioned.
 It is interesting to to note that the processor time for V2 is much larger than the comparably sized V3, the reason is that the complexity of our algorithm grows non-linearly with the largest DNF size.
 Specifically, the increase is due to the cost of sampling.

 The compression times for polynomial lineage and sufficient lineage are close; this is only true because we are using the heuristic of Sec.
 4.2.
 The generic algorithm is orders of magnitude slower: It could not compress V1 in an hour, compared to only 0.5s using the heuristic approach.
-Our implementation of the generic search algorithm could be improved, but it would require orders of magnitude improvement to compete with the efficiency the simple heuristic.
+Our implementation of the generic search algorithm could be improved, but it would require orders of magnitude improvement to compete with the efficiency of our simple heuristic.